 Over the next few weeks, I’m going to break down all twelve steps of the journey and give you writing exercises to draft each one.

 Today, create your own Ordinary World!
 Get started with these questions:

-What makes the setting mundane?
-(Bonus points if there’s a hidden threat your protagonist doesn’t yet know about!)
+- What is the story’s core value?
+How does the hero pursue it in boring everyday life?
+(Bonus points if there’s a hidden threat to this core value your protagonist doesn’t yet know about)

 Take fifteen minutes to answer one or more of the questions above.
 If you have extra time, start writing the beginning of your story.

 When you’re done, share your ordinary world in the comments below.
-Don’t forget to comment on someone else’s work, too!
+Don’t forget to support your fellow writers by commenting on someone else’s work, too!